Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ## 2. Design Philosophy — Seven Claims

-Helio's foliage system is accountable for seven specific claims, each measured against what UE5 actually does:
+Helio's foliage system is accountable for seven specific claims.
+Each is measured against what UE5 actually does:

 ```
  1. Placement never touches the CPU